 Kava is also known to treat anxiety, without affecting mental clarity and reducing the sharpness of the mind.

-Helps improve menopausal mood swings
+Kava helps improve menopausal mood swings

 Menopause is a period and an experience that every woman goes through.
 It becomes a time of testing due to hormone fluctuation and can lead to unpleasant emotional, physical and psychomotor effects.
 Many women use hormone replacement therapy to counter these effects which are known to come with side effects.